UVA-MLSys/IC_pixel-diffusion/README.md

 <summary><b>Details</b></summary>

 After training, the model enters the **sampling phase**, where it generates reconstructed initial conditions from unseen test data.
 During sampling, the model takes the observed z = 0 halo/DM field as input and progressively denoises it to reconstruct the corresponding z = 127 initial condition field.

+Before sampling, generate the observation/ground-truth pairs with:[`make_obs.py`](https://github.com/UVA-MLSys/IC_pixel-diffusion/blob/main/make_obs.py).
+This script prepares the inputs required for sampling and the targets used later for evaluation.

 The sampling process is executed using the following script:[`sample.py`](https://github.com/UVA-MLSys/IC_pixel-diffusion/blob/main/sample.py)